allison-johnson/whats-for-dinner/notes.md

     Give each one a name using html
     In recipes#create, manually add params[:instructions][#] to @recipe.instructions

+[] Add more categories.
+Ability to also create a new one?

 [] Can only access recipes/new if logged in

 [] Validations